djcooke/compendium/pages/knowledge.md

 * **Foes' Frailty**: Applies Frailty to all enemies.
 Unlike the HoH pomander, this applies even to enemies which spawn after entering the floor (such as respawns, luring traps, or mimics).
-* **Mortification**: Grants 22.4% leech (recover 22.4% of damage dealt as HP) and 30% vulnerability up to all party members.
-Cancelling the Mortification buff removes both of these effects.
+* **Mortification**: Grants 22.4% leech (recover 22.4% of damage dealt as HP), 30% damage up, and 30% vulnerability up to all party members.
+Cancelling the Mortification buff removes all of these effects.
 * **Immolation**: Transforms the party into Godmother Bombs, granting a Big Burst ability which deals massive damage to enemies in a 15y radius from the player.
 This damage will almost always be a one-shot kill, though at low